 They may be rather simple points about a national-level exam, but over the years, we’ve seen remarkable results from it.
 NEET is here to stay for a long time.

-Benefits of Attending NEET Exam 2024
+Benefits of Taking NEET Exam 2025

 - NEET exams work as a gatekeeper to stop different private and government medical colleges to hold their own individual entrance exams to create a uniform process.